 I have been teaching mathematics in an Australian High School since 1982, and I am a contributing author to mathematics text books.

-At school, students have access to specialised instructors and resources, all within an environment whose ambience promotes learning.
+Students have access to specialised instructors and resources at school, all within an environment whose ambience promotes learning.
 The scenario, however, is different in a home setting.
-Mathematics homework is largely consolidation of what was covered in the classroom, usually via completion of prescribed exercises from the textbook.
+Mathematics homework primarily consolidates what was covered in the classroom, usually via the completion of prescribed exercises from the textbook.

 To complement this learning regime, parents can make a significant contribution by accommodating learning using concrete aids.
 Outlined below are some important mathematics concepts children can explore as a group or by utilising items commonly found in the home.

 Most people will be familiar with the 2-player game paper-scissors-rock.
 On the count of 1-2-3, each player uses their hand to represent paper (open palm), scissors (two fingers) or a rock (closed fist).